10 Beautiful Broads Connected To The Mob

 Associated with: Dean O’Banion

-Helen Viola Kaniff was the wife of North side gang leader, Dean O’Banion.
-They were married on February 5, 1921, at our lady of sorrows.
-It wasn’t long after this that they bought an interest in William Schofield’s flower shop, which would serve as a legitimate front for Dean’s criminal operations, as well as a headquarters for the North Siders.
-It would also be the place his life would end just 3 years later at the hands of Frankie Yale and Genna gunmen John Scalise and Albert Anselmi.
+Helen Viola Kaniff was the wife of North Side gang leader Dean O’Banion.
+They married on February 5, 1921, and soon bought into William Schofield’s flower shop — a legitimate front for Dean’s criminal operations and North Side gang headquarters.
+It would also be the place his life would end just three years later at the hands of Frankie Yale and Genna gunmen John Scalise and Albert Anselmi.
+Viola never got over his death and died in Chicago in 1976, aged 75.

 Evelyn “Billie” Frechette